 Ways to keep your yogurt culture warm

-Other alternatives to keep your yogurt warm for incubation:
+Other alternatives to keep yogurt warm for incubation:

 *The oven, keeping the oven light on for warmth.
 My oven light doesn’t produce enough heat, so it wouldn’t work for me.

 *Some people will pour the milk into a crock pot and keep it warm (unplugged) by covering with towels.
-With any yogurt, but especially homemade, whey will leak out whenever you stir or cut into it with a spoon, which you have to do a lot of when removing it from a crock pot into jars.
+The downside is that since with any yogurt, but especially homemade, whey will leak out whenever you stir or cut into it with a spoon, which is unavoidable when removing it from a crock pot into jars.
 So I prefer to keep it in jars from the beginning, to keep it nice and together and minimize leaking of whey.
 The whey is the watery stuff you’ll often see in yogurt.
 It is edible and you can stir it back in, but stirring does ruin the consistency somewhat.

 *You can also purchase a yogurt maker, but I really don’t see the point if you already own a cooler.
 More money to spend, and more stuff to store.
 I will stick to my cooler.